Croissanthology/croissanthology.github.io/_posts/2025-09-24-archiving.md

 title: "Casual archiving"
 date: 2025-09-24
 permalink: /archiving
+status: "in progress"
+importance: 4
+redirect_from:
+  - /casual-archiving
+  - /casual-archiving/
 ---

-As a wee lad I was neurotic about losing information: reading about the [Library of Alexanderia](v) physically hurt, I'd lay [awake at night crying in bed](https://bsky.app/profile/croissanthology.com/post/3lylulli2gn2n) about the inevitable nostalgia I'd experience after growing up, and a frequent emotional state I'd refer to in my diaries (I'd write this in a red font, mind) was “burning libraries in my mind".
+As a wee lad I was neurotic about losing information: reading about the [Library of Alexanderia](https://en.wikipedia.org/wiki/Library_of_Alexandria) physically hurt, I'd lay [awake at night crying in bed](https://bsky.app/profile/croissanthology.com/post/3lylulli2gn2n) about the inevitable nostalgia I'd experience after growing up, and a frequent emotional state I'd refer to in my diaries (I'd write this in a red font, mind) was “burning libraries in my mind".
 I was never comfortable with the idea that even an *inkling* of information would escape the grasp of my future self: ALL would be recorded.

 And so to the question [“what are you tracking in your head?”](https://www.lesswrong.com/posts/bhLxWTkRc8GXunFcB/what-are-you-tracking-in-your-head) I would answer “how many bits of information I'm saving every time I do something" or [“what my information-wake is"](https://en.wikipedia.org/wiki/Wake_(physics)).
 Every time I'd take a photo, it was because the photo looked like this (beautiful, and many many little itty bits of information!):